vgaldi/fw-lab/content/post/2024-06-04_AdFM-ML-STC-accepted/index.md

 +++
-title = "Our paper on machine-learning-based synthesis of space-time-coding metasurfaces accepted in AdFM" date = 2024-06-04 draft = false
+title = "Paper on machine-learning-based synthesis of space-time-coding metasurfaces accepted in AdFM" date = 2024-06-04 draft = false